saulgray/nemioDev/pages/13.nem-dev-basics-docker/08.blockchain-requests/docs.en.md

 The response to this request just contains the height of the blockchain as known by our NIS instance.
 If you repeat this query just after starting your node, you will see the height returned vary rapidly.
-Note that it takes some time for your NIS instance to got through the whole blockchain after start up.l v
+Note that it takes some time for your NIS instance to got through the whole blockchain after start up.

 Here is a sample run: